railsbridge-boston/railsbridge-boston/views/blog/2013_mar_recap_text.markdown

 The shooter hoax cost us some money and attendance.
 We losts a few hundred dollars for breakfast which had been laid out but was left unconsumed.
 About half our original student pool also couldn't make the makeup Saturday workshop day because of schedule conflicts.
-But we forged ahead, with understanding and support from MIT Catering, our sponsors, our teaching staff, and our students.
+But we forged ahead, with generous understanding and support from MIT Catering, our sponsors, our teaching staff, and our students.

-On Saturday, March 2, we ran the main workshop.
+On Saturday, March 2, we ran our make-up workshop.
 32 beginners, 27 of them women, spent a little over 5 hours building and deploying their first Rails web application.
 They were guided by 17 teaching assistants through exercises and 6 lectures on the whole range of skills involved in web application development, from text editors and basic Ruby syntax to Git source control, ActiveRecord associations, and pushing code to the web through Heroku.

-Our bad luck with shooter hoax was also more than made up for by our good luck in having two bonus inspirational presentations by Diana Kimball and Jessica McKellar.

-BLANK attendees

-## Attendees

 describe the backgrounds of attendees (initial group OK)

 https://docs.google.com/spreadsheet/ccc?key=0Ar1UHvrwSrhudEN3ZmZncEFCRmpkTV9oQ3JBWWROeGc#gid=0

+We were also lucky to to have two bonus inspirational presentations by Diana Kimball and Jessica McKellar.
+With colorful slides, Diana shared a story of her own journey into programming, from a state of complete intimidation to confidence and empowerment.
+Jessica gave a strong, encouraging speech about the steps beginners could take after the workshop and projects they could undertake to further their self-development as programmers.

-## TAs
+## The feedback

+Our exit survey results were encouraging.
+The survey was completed by 11 of the attendees who made it through both days of the workshop.
+8 people rated the workshop as a 5 out of 5, and the other 3 gave it a 4.

+The respondents were grateful for the TAs and the lectures, and in general all the volunteer work that went into making the workshop:

+> I was incredibly impressed by all the talented individuals who were willing to give their time as lecturers and TAs.
+I think it was very valuable to have so many knowledgeable people willing to help out whenever I had a question.

+--

+> The T.A.s were amazing!!
+They were so helpful and nice.
+They really know their stuff.

+--

+> Everyone was very helpful and I will definitely be playing around with Ruby in my spare time!! :) Thanks everyone!!

+--

+> Lecture/activities were really good

+--

+> I thought the mix of activities was effective.
+Also, I was glad that Friday was devoted to correctly installing the needed components.
+I think this made the workshop much more approachable, and it was nice to get help with the difficulties of installation.
+Thank you very much for putting together this excellent opportunity!
+I appreciate all the time it takes to execute such a workshop.

+But there was constructive criticism as well.
+Some people pointed out the slowness of the WiFi network and the scarcity of USB install sticks during Installfest, One person thought that the Friday installfest was a bit slow and
+under-structured:

+> Installfest was slow, and it didn't feel like there was really enough to do while we waited for downloads and installation.
+Maybe that would be a good time to either cover some of the background/structure or look at some of the vocabulary?
+(At least in an independent reading setup, perhaps.)

+More than one person thought the curriculum covered too much too fast, and suggested that we could try harder to impart clear, organizing concepts.

+> About 2/3 of the way through the day I found myself pretty lost.
+I could follow along the steps pretty well but couldn't conceptually wrap my head around what I was doing, even after talking with my TA.
+This might just be part of the process though, there's only so much you can learn in one day!

+--

+> I get the basic logic of programming, but I felt like I was skating over the top of a lot of information without having all the tools I wanted for really understanding it better.
+I could guess from reading the tutorial's directions what the commands would do, but I would've liked a bit more detail as to how to construct commands.

 merged with new TA applications for June 2013 workshop

 https://docs.google.com/spreadsheet/ccc?key=0ArqbLasiA0FZdGdzbFUwb2NfY1pPenhGcGJ1MnBvdlE#gid=0

-## Installfest

-  The beginning of Friday night was extremely frustrating because the internet was so slow.
-I had to wait about an hour before I got a USB stick for installing Ruby (my download time was estimating 4 hours)- please bring plenty of these next time :)